mainkoon81/Study-09-MachineLearning-A/README.md

      - 3. After finishing K-times training with K different models, Average the results(**score?? what score??**) to select the best model(parameters).
 <img src="https://user-images.githubusercontent.com/31917400/54525092-5a7d4c00-496b-11e9-9548-53d3b7528a75.jpg" />

-This `kf` spits out a bunch of pairs of 'train_indices, test_indices'.

 ### In the context of classification, What if our data is imbalanced?
 An imbalanced dataset is one where a positive/negative signal occurs in only a small proportion of the total dataset.
 Often, the minority class in such a dataset will carry an extreme risk if it is not properly detected.